🐴 Horse 3.0: as many windows as you like, one shared sidebar.See what’s new →

 • Closing the browser at end of day feels fine.
 Tomorrow is tomorrow.

 Pure-ADHD users often describe browsers as "fine, just chaotic."
 The chaos is part of the texture.
 Most ADHD-friendly tools either reduce the chaos (blockers, single-tab modes) or accept it (Tree Style Tabs, OneTab).
-Either way, the user isn't usually distressed by the structure of the chaos; they're distressed by the outcomes of the chaos.
+Either way, the user isn’t usually distressed by the structure of the chaos; they’re distressed by the outcomes of it.

 What AuDHD Looks Like Online